Majdi-Aref/mildew-detector/README.md

 ## 7. 2.
 Cherry leaves visualizer page

-- This page shows images of! average and variability cherry leaves images.
+- On this page, a user can see the average and variability images of both healthy and infected cherry leaves and examine whether there are differences between them.
-- It also displays images of the average infected and the average healthy cherry leaves images.
+- A user can also identify the average images of healthy and infected cherry leaves and consider the differences between them.
-- It also enables a user to create an image monCherry leaves visualizer the r the infected ccherry-leaves-visualizeres.
+- Additionally, a user can do an image montage of healthy and infected cherry leaves images.

 ![Cherry leaves visualizer page image](readme-images/cherry-leaves-visualizer.png)

 ## 7. 3.
 Powdery mildew detection page

 - This page includes a link to the cherry leaves images dataset on Kaggle; a user can visit this link and download images from that dataset to make predictions.
-- It also includes an uploader that a user can use to to upload cherry leaves images and make predictions.
+- It also includes an uploader that a user can use to upload cherry leaves images and make predictions.
 - It shows the uploaded image and the result of its prediction with a respective plot.
 - It contains a report of the uploaded images and their respective prediction results that a user can download.